webboty/Dexter-Wiki/Dexter-ModBus.md

 A good tool for this is [QModMaster](https://sourceforge.net/projects/qmodmaster/) which can simulate a ModBus master and allow you to send test messages.

 When working with ModBusTCP, it would be best for Dexter to be listening for a message all the time, and to start a job if a new message is recieved.
 This ability will be integrated into the onboard [node web server](nodejs-webserver) in time.
+See [Issue 34](https://github.com/HaddingtonDynamics/Dexter/issues/84) for progress.

 ## ModBus Serial